willdeberry/stelligent-u/10-kms/README.md

 _For decrypting the ciphertext file, why didn't you have to specify a key?
 How did you have permission to decrypt?_

+> Since my user was key admin and user it wasn't required since I already had full access

 #### Question: KMS Alias

 _Why is it beneficial to use a KMS Alias?_

+Provides an easy human readable name to use vs some machine ID

 ## Lesson 10.2: Implementation of KMS Keys in S3